sched-ext/scx/scx_layered.md

 }
 ```

-The above says the the layer can occupy upto 16 CPUs and the number of CPUs allocated will be dynamically adjusted to keep the average per-CPU utilization between 80% and 90%.
+The above says the the layer can occupy up to 16 CPUs and the number of CPUs allocated will be dynamically adjusted to keep the average per-CPU utilization between 80% and 90%.
 This allows confining these low priority workloads to as few CPUs as possible for running them reasonably so that they don't walk around all over the system polluting caches and causing scheduling latencies.

 Note that we don't want to set a low fixed number limit.
 They are low priority but still need to run, and, depending on what's happening on the system, some managerial workloads may need quite a bit of CPU cycles.

 If you want to learn more about `scx_layered` and its configuration.
-Please read the [help message](https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/scx_layered-help.txt) and take a look at an [example configuration file](https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/scx_layered-example-config.json).
+Please read the [help message](https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/scx_layered-help.txt) and take a look at the 66-line [example configuration file](https://github.com/sched-ext/sched_ext/blob/case-studies/scx_layered/scx_layered-example-config.json).

 The following is from one afternoon that I spent iterating on `scx_layered` implementation and different configurations.